-As of March 16, 2022, no shares remained available for issuance pursuant to awards that could be granted under the 2016 Plan after that date.
-We had 394,876 vested and unvested appreciation awards (including stock options and stock appreciation rights) outstanding with a weighted average exercise price of \$68.87 and a weighted average remaining term of 1.1 years, and 374,356 outstanding full value awards scheduled to be settled in stock (including restricted stock, restricted stock units, and stock-settled phantom stock units and performance awards, assuming the cash settlement of a total of 237,501 phantom stock units).
-In addition, as of March 16, 2022, 5,720,944 shares of our common stock were outstanding.
+As of March 15, 2024, 59,376 shares remained available for issuance pursuant to awards that could be granted under the 2016 Plan after that date.
+We had 10,194 vested and unvested stock options outstanding with a weighted average exercise price of \$273.86 and a weighted average remaining term of 2.40 years, and 556,461 outstanding full value awards granted under the 2016 Plan scheduled to be settled in stock (including restricted stock, RSUs, and stock-settled phantom stock units and performance awards).
+As of such date, we also had 39,000 shares subject to outstanding inducement awards of RSUs granted in January 2024 outside the 2016 Plan.
+In addition, as of March 15, 2024, 12,283,670 shares of our common stock were outstanding, and the closing price of our common stock was \$18.20.
 We do not have any convertible equity or warrants outstanding.
-As of December 31, 2021, approximately \$116 million principal amount of our 9.00% convertible secured notes due August 2025 are mandatorily convertible into shares of our common stock at a conversion rate of 37.0370 shares per \$1,000 principal amount of notes converted (4,356,260 shares of common stock).
-Holders of such notes also have optional conversion rights in the event that the company elects to redeem the notes in cash and at the final maturity of the notes.
 All share numbers that appear in this proposal reflect the 1-for-20 reverse stock split that was completed on November 9, 2020.